joantolos/kata-social-networking/README.md

     - wall: \<user name> wall
 - Don't worry about handling any exceptions or invalid commands.
 Assume that the user will always type the correct commands.
 Just focus on the sunny day scenarios.
 - Use whatever language and frameworks you want. (provide instructions on how to run the application)
-- **NOTE:** "posting:", "reading:", "following:" and "wall:" are not part of the command.
+- **NOTE:** "posting:", "reading:", "following:" and "wall:" are not part of the commandOld.
 All commands start with the user name.